tormodb/academic_blog/content/authors/admin/_index.md

 # - Visitors
 ---

-Tormod Bøe is a professor of community psychology at the University of Bergen.
-His research interests include social inequalities in mental health, public mental health and psychometrics.
+Tormod Bøe is a Research Director at NORCE Norwegian Research Centre and Professor of Psychology at the University of Bergen.
+His research focuses on developmental and social determinants of mental health, with particular attention to how socioeconomic conditions, family context, and perceived mattering shape well-being across the lifespan.
+He works extensively with longitudinal and population-based data, often focusing on vulnerable groups and cross-context variation.
+His approach combines advanced quantitative methods with interests in measurement, causal inference, and the implications of research for prevention, services, and policy.